By: David Roberge on June 21st, 2019

 How To Choose The Right Packaging For Your Product

-The right packaging not only attracts consumers, it will keep your product safe in transportation and keep it fresh.
+The right package not only attracts consumers, it will keep your product safe in transportation and keep it fresh.
 This reinforces the quality of the brand and item when customers know they can count on a fresh item from when it hits the shelf to when it’s in their hand.

 Materials like glass and natural fibers look terrific and are visually appealing to consumers, but are not cheap, either to manufacture or to ship.
 Glass is heavy and breakable, leading to shipping and storage concerns, and may lead to increased consumer prices.
-Sometimes a consumer is willing to pay more for greater perceived value, but sometimes that increase in price is not worth the cost of additional packaging.

-There are many budget-friendly packaging options, too.
+There are many budget-friendly options, too.
 Food-grade cardboard is a relatively inexpensive material that offers reasonable crush protection and interesting design opportunities.

 Plastic is not the most environmentally-friendly option, though is often recyclable, can be made from recycled materials, or both.
-Talking that up on the packaging itself can be an incentive to the consumer to feel good about buying your product.
+Talking that up on the package itself can be an incentive to the consumer to feel good about buying your product.